 But, guess what?

 Many local businesses provide incomplete and wrong information.
-Sadly, they don’t even put the effort to update their listings.
+Sadly, they don’t even put the effort to update their local guide listings.

 It’s not completely the local business owners fault, though.

 You need to take extra care, while providing data about your business.
 Give your address, right down to your street and floor number.
 And, it must appear EXACTLY the same way across the internet – on your website and other local directories.
 Even the formatting of your address should remain the same.